 Buckling, Loose, Curling, Cracked or Missing Shingles

-As is true just about everywhere, one of the biggest challenges facing roofing experts in Toronto is simply the natural wear and tear that affects all roofs.
+As is true just about everywhere, one of the biggest challenges facing even the most experienced roofers in Toronto is simply the natural wear and tear that affects all roofs.
 Exposed to the elements, asphalt shingles become less effective as they age, and at a certain point will need to be replaced.

 What makes Toronto roofing different from roofing in gentler climates is the fact that roofs in Toronto have to withstand an awful lot of stresses over the course of a year.
 According to Environment Canada, average temperatures in Toronto vary from a high of twenty-seven degrees Celsius in July to minus seven in January, a swing of thirty-four degrees — but it gets both a lot hotter and a lot colder on the coldest days of the year, which means that Toronto roofs need to be designed to handle much greater maximum and minimum temperatures.